 ---|

 Measuring lengths of polylines is much easier and more straight forward then polygon areas.
-When a polyline A GIS vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects geometry type which is made up of two or more vertices connected by straight lines.
-Often used to represent objects such as roads, river, and boundaries. is digitized The action ( digitizing see digitized ) of creating vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects by defining the location of each vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. utilizing a mouse or drawing pad while, most often, looking at and tracing aerial or satellite imagery. , say for a series of roads, the GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences measures the distance between each vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. and adds it up (per the definition of a vector feature).
-As we learned in Chapter Two, projected coordinate systems contain linear units of measure such as feet or meters, and the GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences calculates the distance accordingly.
+When digitizing see digitized a polyline A GIS vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects geometry type which is made up of two or more vertices connected by straight lines.
+Often used to represent objects such as roads, river, and boundaries. for a series of roads, GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences measures the distance between each vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. , adhering to the definitions of vector features.

 Figure 3.3: Measuring the Length of Polylines by Adding the Lengths of the Individual Segments |